Hey guys, Rocky here! 🔓🚨

 2. Manual Recon Tools

-- Shodan: Find devices with default settings (
+- Shodan: Find devices with default settings (default password country:US).

 - DirSearch: Fast directory brute-forcing.